GenomePathogenAnalysisService/SARS-COV-2_environments/README.md

 # SARS-COV-2_environments

-Contains intstructions for building each environment from Dockerfiles
+Contains intstructions for building each environment from Dockerfiles or Singularity definitions.

 [Pangolin](pango/)